joaotomas01/therealneptus/README.md

 ## 👋 Hi, I’m João

-I'm currently a student of Computer Science and Engineering.
+I'm currently a student of Computer Science and Engineering at ISEC.

-## 👀 My Interests

-💻 Everything software related

-🎮 Game developing

-👨‍💻 Mostly backend solutions but i also  dabble in frontend

-☕ Coffee

 ## Languages and Tools
 - C